ryantd42/NY-Legislative-Git/2023/S683A-2023/bill.md

   ___________

- Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee on Consumer Protection
+ Introduced  by  Sen.  COMRIE -- read twice and ordered printed, and when printed to be committed to the Committee  on  Consumer  Protection  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the general business law,  in  relation  to  changes  in energy service pricing

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: